Biofilm: Mammalian gut

 Studies in 2003 discovered that the immune system supports biofilm development in the large intestine.
 This was supported mainly with the fact that the two most abundantly produced molecules by the immune system also support biofilm production and are associated with the biofilms developed in the gut.
 This is especially important because the appendix holds a mass amount of these bacterial biofilms.
 This discovery helps to distinguish the possible function of the appendix and the idea that the appendix can help reinoculate the gut with good gut flora.
 However, modified or disrupted states of biofilms in the gut have been connected to diseases such as inflammatory bowel disease and colorectal cancer.

 Human environment

 In the human environment, biofilms can grow in showers very easily since they provide a moist and warm environment for them to thrive.
+Mold biofilms on ceilings may form due to roof leaks.
 They can form inside water and sewage pipes and cause clogging and corrosion.
 On floors and counters, they can make sanitation difficult in food preparation areas.
 In soil, they can cause bioclogging.
 In cooling- or heating-water systems, they are known to reduce heat transfer.
 Biofilms in marine engineering systems, such as pipelines of the offshore oil and gas industry, can lead to substantial corrosion problems.
 Corrosion is mainly due to abiotic factors; however, at least 20% of corrosion is caused by microorganisms that are attached to the metal subsurface (i.e., microbially influenced corrosion).